-Increasing scrutiny and evolving expectations from customers, regulators, investors, and other stakeholders with respect to our environmental, social and governance practices may impose additional costs on us or expose us to new or additional risks.
+Increasing scrutiny and evolving expectations from customers, regulators, investors, and other stakeholders with respect to our ESG practices may impose additional costs on us or expose us to new or additional risks.

 Companies are facing increasing scrutiny from customers, regulators, investors, and other stakeholders related to their ESG practices and disclosure.
 Investor advocacy groups, investment funds, and influential investors are also increasingly focused on these practices, especially as they relate to the environment, health and safety, diversity, labor conditions and human rights.
-Increased ESG-related compliance costs could result in increases to our overall operational costs.
+Recently adopted disclosure requirements related to ESG, including the Final SEC Climate Rules, the EU's CSRD and CSDDD and the California Climate Laws, have already and will continue to increase our ESG-related compliance costs, which could result in increases to our overall operational costs.
 New government regulations could also result in new or more stringent forms of ESG oversight, including increased limitation on, or required reduction of, GHG emissions, and the expansion of mandatory and voluntary reporting, diligence, and disclosure regarding ESG matters.
-Failure to adapt to or comply with regulatory requirements or investor, employee, customer, or other stakeholder expectations and standards, including any perceived failure, could negatively impact our reputation, ability to do business with certain customers, and our stock price and could lead to novel forms of litigation, including shareholder litigation and governmental investigations or enforcement actions related to ESG matters.
+In addition, we may be subject to heightened scrutiny, negative publicity, boycotts, lawsuits or demands from activists, politicians or other individuals or organizations opposed to ESG regarding our human capital and diversity and ESG initiatives, including those discussed in the following paragraph, and the expectations of these individuals or organizations may conflict with regulatory requirements or stakeholder expectations.
+Public statements with respect to ESG matters are also increasingly becoming subject to heightened scrutiny from shareholders and governmental authorities related to the risk of potential "greenwashing," or misleading information or false claims overstating potential ESG benefits.
+Failure to adapt to or comply with regulatory requirements or investor, employee, customer, or other stakeholder expectations, including any perceived failure, could negatively impact our reputation, ability to do business with certain customers, and our stock price and could lead to novel forms of litigation, including shareholder litigation and governmental investigations or

-In January 2022, we announced a number of 2030 ESG targets, including our aim for a 50% absolute reduction of our Scope 1 and Scope 2 GHG emissions by 2030 and our goal to have carbon neutral operations by 2040.
+We have announced a number of 2030 ESG targets.
 Achievement of these targets depends on our development and execution of various operational strategies relating to each discrete target.
-The development and execution of these strategies and achievements of our 2030 or 2040 targets are subject to risk and uncertainties, many of which are outside of our control.
-There are no assurances that we will be able to successfully develop or execute our strategies and achieve our 2030 or 2040 targets, and the failure to achieve any target could damage our reputation, customer and investor relationships, or our access to, and the terms of, financing.
-Further, given investors' increased focus related to ESG matters, such a failure could cause stockholders to reduce their ownership holdings, all of which, in turn, could adversely affect our business, financial condition, results of operations and cash flows, and reduce our stock price.
+The development and execution of these strategies and achievements of our targets are subject to risk and uncertainties, many of which are outside of our control.
+There are no assurances that we will be able to successfully develop or execute our strategies and achieve our targets, and if we fail to achieve any target, or if we change or are perceived to have changed any such targets, it could damage our reputation, customer and investor relationships, stock price or our access to, and the terms of, financing.